 While the assassination may have triggered the war, scholars are still debating the circumstances and events that caused the conflict.
 Their theories as to the possible causes include:

-- empire building as countries fought over contested land, and
+- Empire building as countries fought over contested land.

 In the end, over 9 million people died on the battlefield and the nature of war changed forever.

 The primary powers in the war were Germany, Austria-Hungary, Italy, and Turkey, which together formed the Central Alliance.
 Facing them were Britain, France, and Russia, also known as the Allies.
 Italy was originally allied with Germany and Austria-Hungary, but later changed sides.

 The war started as events unfolded in the Balkan region of Europe.
 The Ottoman Empire was declining, and their influence over the Balkan countries was waning.
 The countries of Serbia, Russia, and Austria-Hungary all wanted a piece of the Ottoman pie.